Skip to content

 Curing

 Cure your dried buds in airtight containers, opening them daily to release moisture and prevent mold.
 This process enhances flavor and potency.
+After this you can finally weigh out your total yield.

 Troubleshooting Common Problems